stojad/ToyRobotChallenge/README.md

 ```

 ## Tests
-The solution contains a suite of unit tests for the robot's domain logic in a separate project named `ToyRobotProject.Tests`.
+The solution contains a suite of unit tests for the robot's domain logic in a separate project named `ToyRobotChallenge.Tests`.
 These tests use the xUnit test framework to validate that the commands issued to the robot behave as expected.
 Examples of positive and negative tests for all of the available commands are in the unit test class `RobotUnitTests`.
-To run the unit tests, change to the `ToyRobotProject.Tests` directory and run the command `dotnet test`:
+To run the unit tests, change to the `ToyRobotChallenge.Tests` directory and run the command `dotnet test`:
 ```
 PS C:\Users\David\source\repos\ToyRobotChallenge> cd .\ToyRobotChallenge.Tests\
 PS C:\Users\David\source\repos\ToyRobotChallenge\ToyRobotChallenge.Tests> dotnet test